RitwikGupta/genomic-music/README.md

 How to use
 ==========

-Have a one line text file that is a lower-case DNA sequence in the `genomicData` folder
+Have a one line text file that is a lower-case DNA sequence in the `genomicData` folder.
+The file for the oxytocin receptor for H. Sapiens is included
 `cd` to the `src` folder
 Run `python tranlation.py ../genomicData/[FileName]`
 Run `python music.py ../genomicData/[FileName + "_translated"] [Title] [Composer] [TagLine] > ../music.ly`